You Can Fail Quickly … Or You Can Do What I Did

 What Were You Building?

-I first developed the framework for a concept ultimately called Wrytr a long time ago.
-It started informally when I emailed writing prompts to friends, to respond to back via email, which developed into more challenges with more friends.
+The framework for a concept ultimately called Wrytr started up a long time ago when I emailed writing prompts to friends.
+They’d respond back via email, which developed into more challenges with more friends.
+We named a winner for the first challenge, with the prize a bumper sticker for a burrito shop in San Diego.
+After that, the ‘winner,’ would get to set up the next challenge.

-I wanted to automate that fun and make it easier for others to enjoy that fun.
-Fun.
-Fun.
-Fun.
+I loved the concept, but wanted to automate that fun and make it easier for others to enjoy that fun, too.

-For me, that spark came from finding Ryan Hoover and a few posts of his on Medium about building products, which was right around the time he launched Product Hunt, which for anyone building anything is as good as it gets.
-Everyone, from the biggest of big, to 12 year olds, is debuting new things there.
+That spark (after being inert for a long while) came from finding Ryan Hoover and a few posts of his on Medium about building products, which was right around the time he launched Product Hunt.
+PH, for anyone building anything. is as inspiring as it gets.
+Everyone, from the biggest of big, to 12 year olds, is debuts new things there.

-I could offer advice, but I know I read a lot of advice and didn’t take much of it myself.
-You really do have to learn a lot of this by doing the work (and failing).
-While doing that (one piece of advice), make sure you’re having fun, learning and growing.
+I could offer advice, but I didn’t take much of it myself.
+Maybe just this – learn a lot by doing the work (and failing).
+All else, who cares?